DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ### Permutation test

 The permutation test is ideally suited for a hypothesis test.
-So we will conduct that first and then see if we can generate a confidence interval.
+So we will conduct this first and then see if we can generate a confidence interval.

 The hypotheses are: